Gluten-Free Sourdough Sandwich Bread

 A bowl with gluten free flour, sourdough starter and water.

-Step 2: Put the gluten-free flour and salt into a large mixing bowl and whisk together.
+Step 2: Place the gluten-free flour and salt in a large mixing bowl and whisk to combine.
 Add the sourdough starter and filtered water.

 Why Water Quality Is Important: